LucieLuS/Civilwar_onset_contageous/README.md

 Back to the original plan.
 Use newspaper reports as pilot data.

-## Information about African countries!
+## Information about African countries:
 Ibrahim Index of African Governance: https://mo.ibrahim.foundation/iiag